NotMikeDEV/video-hosting/README.md

 A basic interface is provided for uploading and managing videos.
 Each video has a unique link to view it, which displays in a simple page with company logo in the top left.

+# Requirements
+A web server with a recent PHP version, and ffmpeg installed.

 # Install Instructions
 Place files on web server.
 Replace logo.png with your own logo.